Going Green

 Conclusion

-These reforms are not impossible dreams.
-In fact, they are practical steps that can be implemented now.
+These reforms are not impossible dreams; they are practical steps that can be implemented now.
 We have the knowledge, the technology, and the precedent.
-What we lack is the speed and determination to act before environmental turning points pass.
+Every day we delay, the price rises, not only in taxes, but also in human and ecosystem health.
+But every step we take now will pay dividends for centuries.